Want churros but don’t want to touch a frying pan? Then make this churro skillet cookie! It has all the flavors of a churro but none of the oily mess!

 - In a large bowl, combine the melted butter and 3/4 cup of the granulated sugar.
 Mix well.
 Add the vanilla and egg and mix until fully incorporated.

-- Add in the flour, baking soda, salt, nutmeg and 1 Tablespoon of the cinnamon.
+- Add in the flour, baking soda, salt, nutmeg and 1 teaspoon of the cinnamon.
 Mix until everything is smooth.
-Add in the last Tablespoon of the cinnamon and mix until a few streaks of cinnamon remain.
+Add in the last teaspoon of the cinnamon and mix until a few streaks of cinnamon remain.

 - Transfer the batter to your prepared baking pan and sprinkle the top with the 1 and 1/2 Tablespoons of sugar.